Bahaeddin Şakir: Journey to Moscow

-Assassination
+Assassination of Bahaeddin Şakir

 In the autumn of 1919, the Armenian Revolutionary Federation (ARF) decided to punish the executors of the Armenian Genocide.
 Under Operation Nemesis, Aram Yerganian and Arshavir Shirakian were given the task to assassinate Cemal Azmi and Şakir who were both in Berlin.
 On 17 April 1922, Shirakian and Yerganian encountered Azmi and Şakir walking with their families on Uhlandstraße.
 Shirakian managed to kill Azmi and wound Şakir.
 Yerganian immediately ran after Şakir and killed him with a shot to his head.
 The assassins were never detained.

 Legacy

 Şakir and Azmi were buried in the cemetery of Şehitlik Mosque in Berlin.

 In 1926, the Republic of Turkey granted the families of those killed in Operation Nemesis a pension fund.
 Bahaddin Şakir was also included in the list accepted by the assembly, along with Talat, Azmi, Said Halim Pasha, Cemal Pasha, and his aides Süreyya and Nusret.